• Skip to primary navigation

 Of all the green teas, gunpowder tea's sweet, robust flavor is the most liked.
 It's easy to brew and very forgiving, tolerating a range of water temperatures without turning bitter.
 The pellet shape allows it to retain its fresh flavor better.

-The pellets should be more rounded than crumpled and a little springy in good quality gunpowder tea.
+The pellets should be more rounded than crumpled and a little springy in good-quality gunpowder tea.
 Compression should not make them crumble.

 The flavor should be clean and nutty with a light toastiness and vegetal notes.
 It might be over-processed or over-brewed if it tastes too smokey or bitter.